SebasR1C0/Ethical-Hacking/Post-Explotation/Linux/Group.md

 # LXC / LXD
-LXD is similar to Docker and is Ubuntu's container manager.
-Upon installation, all users are added to the LXD group.
-Membership of this group can be used to escalate privileges by creating an LXD container, making it privileged, and then accessing the host file system at /mnt/root.
-Let's confirm group membership and use these rights to escalate to root.
+LXD is similar to Docker and is Ubuntu's container manager.¿

 Unzip the Alpine image.